Jet stream: Aviation

 Flights between Tokyo and Los Angeles using the jet stream eastbound and a great circle route westbound.

 The location of the jet stream is important for aviation.
 Aircraft flight time can be dramatically affected by either flying with the flow or against it.
 Often, airlines work to fly with the jet stream to obtain significant fuel cost and time savings.

 Commercial use of the jet stream began on 18 November 1952, when Pan Am flew from Tokyo to Honolulu at an altitude of 7600 m.
 It cut the trip time by over one-third, from 18 to 11.5 hours.

 Within North America, the time needed to fly east across the continent can be decreased by about 30 minutes if an airplane can fly with the jet stream.
-Across the Atlantic Ocean the North Atlantic Tracks service allows airlines and air traffic control to accommodate the jet stream for the benefit for airlines and other users.
+Across the Atlantic Ocean the North Atlantic Tracks service allows airlines and air traffic control to accommodate the jet stream for the benefit of airlines and other users.

 Associated with jet streams is a phenomenon known as clear-air turbulence (CAT), caused by vertical and horizontal wind shear caused by jet streams.
 The CAT is strongest on the cold air side of the jet, next to and just under the axis of the jet.
 Clear-air turbulence can cause aircraft to plunge and so present a passenger safety hazard that has caused fatal accidents, such as the death of one passenger on United Airlines Flight 826 in 1997.
 Unusual wind speed in the jet stream in late February 2024 pushed commercial jets to excess of 800 mph relative to the ground.